35mg Once-a-Week Enteric-Coated Tablets

 If you have forgotten to take your 35mg enteric-coated tablet, just take your tablet on the day you remember (as per the instructions described under 'How to Take it' above).

-Do not take two tablets
+Do not take two tablets in o

 ne day to make up for the tablet you missed.
 Return to taking one tablet once a week, as originally scheduled on your chosen day.